To map out the path to a positive impact from website design, one must first answer the question: What is the purpose of a website?

 They don’t want to learn about procedures.
 They want to know – “Can my teeth be whiter?”
 “Can you make my tooth stop hurting?”
 “Are you a gentle dentist with empathy or will I be in pain for days?”

-Therefore, market research is an essential part of building an effective website and the results of this research impact every aspect of the website build.
+Therefore, market research is an essential part of building an effective website, and the results of this research impact every aspect of your website marketing strategy.

 The targets for this research include: